infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 FILES AND FILE FORMATS
 1) article_list.csv - Unicode CSV
 2) salt_cont_author.csv - Unicode CSV
-3) inclusion_net_edges.csv - Unicode CSf
+3) inclusion_net_edges.csv - Unicode CSV
 4) potential_inclusion_link.csv - Unicode CSV
 5) systematic_review_inclusion_criteria.csv - Unicode CSV
 6) Supplementary Reference List.pdf - PDF
 6) inclusion_net_edges_trinquart.csv - Unicode CSV

 ROW EXPLANATIONS
-1) article_list.csv - Each row describes a systematic review report or included primary study article.
+1) article_list.csv - Each row describes a systematic review report or a primary study report.
 2) salt_cont_author.csv - Each row is an occurrence of one author authoring an article.
-3) inclusion_net_edges.csv - Each row represents an inclusion from a systematic review report to an article.
+3) inclusion_net_edges.csv - Each row represents an inclusion from a systematic review report to a primary study report.
-4) potential_inclusion_link.csv - Each row shows the available evidence base of a systematic review report.
+4) potential_inclusion_link.csv - A matrix showing systematic reviews in columns and primary studies in rows.
+Cells with "p" denote where primary study reports were potentially eligible for systematic review reports, according to the publication date of the primary studies and the dates of last search in systematic reviews.
+This data was collected from Trinquart et al. (2016).
 5) systematic_review_inclusion_criteria.csv - Each row is the inclusion criteria of a systematic review report.
-6) Supplementary Reference List.pdf - Each item is a bibliographic record of a systematic review report or included primary study article.
+6) Supplementary Reference List.pdf - Each item is a bibliographic record of a systematic review report or included primary study report.
-7) inclusion_net_edges_trinquart.csv - Each row represents an inclusion from a systematic review report to a primary study article.
+7) inclusion_net_edges_trinquart.csv - Each row represents an inclusion from a systematic review report to a primary study report.

 COLUMN HEADER EXPLANATIONS
-1) article_list.csv: ID - Numeric ID of the paper
+1) article_list.csv: ID - Numeric ID of the report
-short_name - Short name assigned to each paper by Trinquart et al. (2016), usually first author's last name + publication year type - Systematic review report/ primary study report study_groupings - Groupings for related primary study reports from the same report, from Trinquart et al. (2016) (if applicable, otherwise blank) title - Title of the paper year - Publication year of the paper attitude - Scientific opinion about the salt controversy from Trinquart et al. (2016) doi - DOIs of the paper (if applicable, otherwise blank) retracted(Y/N) - Y if the paper was retracted or withdrawn.
-Blank if the paper was not retracted or withdrawn. study_design - The study design of an article, which takes the following values: Case Control, Cohort, Systematic Review, and RCT
+short_name - Short name assigned to each report by Trinquart et al. (2016), usually first author's last name + publication year type - Systematic review report/ primary study report study_groupings - Groupings for related primary study reports from the same report, from Trinquart et al. (2016) (if applicable, otherwise blank) title - Title of the report year - Publication year of the report attitude - Scientific opinion about the salt controversy from Trinquart et al. (2016) doi - DOIs of the report (if applicable, otherwise blank) retracted(Y/N) - Y if the report was retracted or withdrawn.
+Blank if the report was not retracted or withdrawn. study_design - The study design of an article, which takes the following values: Case Control Study, Cohort Study, Systematic Review, and Randomized Controlled Trial.

 2) salt_cont_author.csv:
-ID - Numeric ID of the paper
+ID - Numeric ID of the report
-title - Title of the paper
+title - Title of the report
-author_given_name - The given name of the author author_surname - The surname of the author author_id - Unique identifier of the author, either from Scopus Author ID or assigned by us. organizational_author - If a paper is published under the name of an organization, it is stored in this column.
+author_given_name - The given name of the author author_surname - The surname of the author author_id - Unique identifier of the author, either from Scopus Author ID or assigned by us. organizational_author - If a report is published under the name of an organization, it is stored in this column.
 Manual - If TRUE, the author information was extracted manually.
 If FALSE, the author information was retrieved from the Scopus citation database.

 3) inclusion_net_edges.csv: